 For entrepreneurs, the biggest change comes from the job creation option which offers investment in return for incorporating a company with at least €350k and creating five jobs for locals.
 As of 2022, that amount will increase to €500k, but the number of jobs you need to create will remain at five.

-The golden visa isn’t the only visa for entrepreneurs – there’s also the D2 and the startup visa – but the golden visa comes with other benefits like only having to spend a minimum of seven days in the country.
+The golden visa isn’t the only visa for entrepreneurs – there’s also the D2 and the startup visa – but the golden visa comes with other benefits like only having to spend an average of seven days per year in the country.

-Although there are some changes coming to the golden visa scheme, some things won’t change.
+Although there were many changes to the golden visa, some things didn’t change.

-You can still…invest €250k in the Portuguese arts and culture sector.
+You can still invest €250k in the Portuguese arts and culture sector, a figure which hasn’t gone up or down.
 This hasn’t been a particularly popular option as most people want to invest in something where they’ll see a financial rather than a cultural return.